Christiane Endler: 2009–2016: Navigating neglect from the federation

 Endler's international debut for Chile's senior team came against Mexico on November 11, 2009, when she was 18.

 At the 2010 Copa America, Chile finished in third place, their best since 1995, but still did not qualify for either the 2011 World Cup or the 2012 Olympics.
 They did, however, qualify for the 2011 Pan American Games.
 Endler won goalkeeper of the tournament.
 At next year's Pan American Games, Endler conceded only one goal in three games, but Chile only recorded 4 points, exiting the tournament in the group stage.

 For the 2014 Copa America, Chile went into the tournament with zero preparation matches and subsequently finished fourth in Group B, where they did not qualify for any upcoming competitive international tournaments.

 Throughout the 2010s, there were many times the Chile women's national team did not have official games scheduled, prompting FIFA to deem them inactive and strip the team of their FIFA ranking.
-In 2011, Chile federation president Harold Mayne-Nicholls resigned, which Endler believes was a turn for the worst for women's football in Chile.
+In 2011, Chile federation president Harold Mayne-Nicholls resigned, which Endler believes was a turn for the worse for women's football in Chile.
 His successor, Sergio Jadue, who was later banned for life by the FIFA Ethics Committee due to his participation in the 2015 FIFA corruption case, completely neglected women's football in Chile.
 The Chile women's national team was forced to play in "deplorable conditions' and train with teenage boys.
 Under Jadue's successor, Arturo Salah, the team received no information about new matches between 2015 and 2017.